How To Securely Export Your Email Inbox as mbox in

 So, no matter if you’re using Gmail or another email provider, and whether you’re a Mac, Windows, or Linux user, you now have the know-how to safely export those emails, back them up securely, and keep your personal info right where it should be—private and safe.
 Happy mbox exporting!

-Quick Plug: Clean up your Gmail storage, privacy-first 💪
+Quick plug: Clean up your email, privacy-first 💪

 Isn’t it frustrating to constantly receive that "Your storage is 95% full" message?